itsthejuice/ai-selfbot/WINDOWS.md

    That's it!
 The batch script will:
    - ✅ Check for Python
    - ✅ Create virtual environment (if needed)
-   - ✅ Install dependencies (if needed)
+   - ✅ Install Windows-specific dependencies (including `audioop-lts` for Python 3.13+)
    - ✅ Start the selfbot

 ## 🎮 Usage